Margot Robbie Traded Her Signature Bob For A New Look

 But for others, summer is an opportunity to take your hair in the other direction.
 Hilary Duff recently updated her trademark blonde hair with bright, "sunlight" highlights and bra-strap-length extensions.
 And Margot Robbie, who is all over our lob inspiration board on Pinterest, switched things up over the weekend when she attended the Tribeca Film Festival with her blonde strands extended past her shoulders.
 Robbie's longtime stylist, Bryce Scarlett, styled her hair in a stick-straight blowout with the ends slightly bumped for the event.

 The style is noticeably different for Robbie, whose choppy blonde bob has become her beauty signature of sorts.
 It also wasn't the only enhancement Robbie rocked at the festival.
-Celebrity colourist Justin Anderson touched up the actress' colour with seemingly smudged roots and revived highlights — a recipe for summer perfection, if you ask us.
+Celebrity colorist Justin Anderson touched up the actress' color with seemingly smudged roots and revived highlights — a recipe for summer perfection, if you ask us.
 Get a better look at her new look, ahead.
-Then, call up your colourist and get a packet of pro-approved clip-ins for when you feel like following suit.
+Then, call up your colorist and get a packet of pro-approved clip-ins for when you feel like following suit.

 Advertisement